This page provides a history, as best as I can reconstruct, of my charitable donations.

 I treated these as one-off donations rather than the basis of recurring annual donations — the rationale being that this was the sort of price I would pay for buying these services once to use for a lifetime (this is considerably less than the value I get from them, but that’s also true of the many services for-profit companies offer me).

-In June 2008, I started making regular monthly donations to Children’s International.
-Although there is nothing wrong with them, I believe that this decision reflected some poor thinking and prioritization on my part.
+In July 2008, I started making regular monthly donations to Children International.
+I first learned about them after being solicited by a street vendor in downtown Chicago.
+I did not donate on the spot when solicited, but went back home and read a bit more Although there is nothing wrong with them, I believe that this decision reflected some poor thinking and prioritization on my part.
 When I started making the donations, I was not familiar with the ideas of effective altruism and had not even heard of GiveWell.

-Throughout the year, I continued making regular monthly donations to Children’s International.
+Throughout the year, I continued making regular monthly donations to Children International.
+More details of my donations:

 In December 2009, I encountered a Bloggingheads diavlog (video conversation) between Peter Singer and William Easterly.
 I believe this was the first time I heard of charity evaluator GiveWell.
 I may have heard of them earlier, though, but had at any rate not paid sufficient attention to investigate them.